paualberti/dotfiles/yrst.md

 sudo vim /usr/share/X11/xkb/symbols/us
 ```

-The name of the file "us" is the name of the layout, inside there are various variants
+The name of the file "us" is the name of the layout, with a number of variants associated.

 ### Layout